Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-05-framework-fonts.md

 Either include this in your stylesheet or include it as a CSS file that will be linked to when using your framework.

 Be sure to attribute/credit the creator of the reset.
 It should clear where this came from.

-### Styling Typography

-Use these styles:

-- font-family
-- line-height
-- font-size
-- color
-- background-color (body)

-Style these elements:

-- body
-- p
-- h1-6
-- block-quote
-- strong
-- em

-You must set a base font style on body.
-All other elements will inherit from this.
-You can use a px size here.

-Style all of the other elements using a relative size in em.

-What's important here is choosing a good font stack and setting reasonable values for font size and line height.

 ### Use Custom Properties